 - Counselors will be instructed and trained on the current and proper cleaning and sanitizing method meeting the current CDC guidelines of intensifying cleaning, disinfection and ventilation.

-- Counselors will have access to and wear the necessary PPE when indoors, as well as wash hands, covering coughs and sneezes, etc. meeting the current CDC guidelines of promoting healthy hygiene practices.
-Masks are not required for outdoor activities.
+- Counselors will follow all guidelines to wash hands, covering coughs and sneezes, etc. meeting the current CDC guidelines of promoting healthy hygiene practices.

 What is expected of campers?

 - Campers will be instructed and trained on the current and proper cleaning, movement and social distancing methods.
 Meeting the current CDC guidelines of intensifying cleaning, disinfection and ventilation, and of promoting healthy hygiene practices.